SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/cisco-meraki-c2c.md

 To set up data ingestion for the Cisco Meraki - C2C app, follow the instructions provided at [Cisco Meraki Source](/docs/integrations/security-threat-detection/cisco-meraki/).
 These instructions will guide you through the process of creating a source using the Cisco Meraki source category, which you will need to use when installing the app.
 By following these steps, you can ensure that your Cisco Meraki - C2C app is properly integrated and configured to collect and analyze your Cisco Meraki data.

-## Installing the Cisco Meraki - C2C app​
+## Installing the Cisco Meraki - C2C app

 This section provides instructions on how to install the Cisco Meraki - C2C app, as well as examples of each of the dashboards.
 The App pre-configured searches and dashboards provide easy-to-access visual insights into your data.

 {@import ../../reuse/apps/app-install.md}

-## Viewing Cisco Meraki - C2C dashboards​​
+## Viewing Cisco Meraki - C2C dashboards

 * All dashboards have a set of filters that you can apply to the entire dashboard, as shown in the following example.
 Click the funnel icon in the top dashboard menu bar to display a scrollable list of filters that are applied across the entire dashboard.